Cathedral of Our Lady of the Assumption, Port-au-Prince: Reconstruction

-In March 2012, the Archdiocese of Port-au-Prince, in collaboration with Faith & Form magazine and the Institute for the Safeguarding of National Heritage (ISPAN), a Haitian-government institution, launched an international design competition inviting the architects from all over the world to submit ideas that would inform the reconstruction of the cathedral.
+In March 2012, the Archdiocese of Port-au-Prince, in collaboration with Faith & Form magazine and the Institute for the Safeguarding of National Heritage (ISPAN), a Haitian-government institution, launched an international design competition inviting architects from around the world to submit ideas that would inform the reconstruction of the cathedral.

-Puerto Rican architect Segundo Cardona, FAIA from SCF Architects won the competition.
-He proposed to integrate and frame the facade of the old building, which survived the earthquake, with two new concrete towers, while the old nave, whose pillars also partially survived, will be transformed into a covered courtyard.
-The religious ceremonies will take place at the level of the current transept under a vast room surmounted by a dome, underneath which will be the altar.
-The new design allows for a capacity of 1,200 faithful (capacity which can be raised to 600 additional persons thanks to the use of the covered yard).
-The interior of the new cathedral will be marked by the creative and abundant use of natural light, as the supply of electricity in Port-au-Prince is intermittent and expensive.
+Puerto Rican architect Segundo Cardona, whose works include the Coliseum of San Juan and the Puerto Rico Pavilion built for the 1992 World Expo in Seville, Spain, won the competition.
+He proposed to integrate and frame the façade of the old building, which survived the earthquake, with two new concrete towers, while the old nave, whose pillars also partially survived, would be transformed into a covered courtyard.
+The religious ceremonies would take place at the level of the current transept under a vast room surmounted by a dome, underneath which would be the altar.
+The new design would allow for a capacity of 1,200 faithful (capacity which could be raised to 600 additional persons thanks to the use of the covered yard).
+The interior of the new cathedral would be marked by the creative and abundant use of natural light, as the supply of electricity in Port-au-Prince is intermittent and expensive.
+The Miami Herald described the winning design as "a modern interpretation of the traditional architecture of a cathedral."

-"The winning design — [is] a modern interpretation of the traditional architecture of a cathedral [...].
-Cardona’s other significant works include the Coliseum of San Juan and the Puerto Rico Pavilion built for the 1992 World Expo in Seville, Spain."

 Despite millions being allocated for reconstruction efforts, the cathedral remains in ruins as of 2021.
 The congregation currently meets out of a smaller, transitional cathedral in the back of the current ruins, which was consecrated in 2014.